rajendra627/k8s-bootcamp/todo-app/README.md

 TODO: ADD Architecture diagram here.

+We will use this application to learn about many of the core K8S concepts.

 ## Environment Set Up ##

 Install docker for your OS.
 The installation process differs depending on the OS.
 In the end, you will need docker, docker-compose and docker-machine.
 After installation verify that docker and docker-compose is on your PATH.